Eivind Schjelderup Skarpsno

 Background and activities

-Eivind Schjelderup Skarpsno is a postdoc at the Department of Public Health and Nursing.
+Eivind Schjelderup Skarpsno is a postdoctoral fellow at the Department of Public Health and Nursing (ISM).
 He is a part of the research groups “Musculoskeletal Research” and “Epidemiology and Medical Statistics”.
-He teaches at the Faculty of Medicine and Health Sciences and is a representative for the National Research School in Population Based Epidemiology (EPINOR).
+He teaches at the Faculty of Medicine and Health Sciences and is a steering board member in the National Research School in Population Based Epidemiology (EPINOR).
 His research focuses on how sleep quality is associed with the risk and prognosis of disease.

 - Sleep problems in all age groups